GUINEA PIG Care – everything you should know

 Bloat

 Bloat in guinea pigs is not that common, but it can happen.
-Typical symptoms are when the guinea pig appears to be pumped up with air with a swollen abdomen, often sitting in a corner looking very uncomfortable.
+Typical symptoms are when the guinea pig appears to be pumped up with air and has a swollen abdomen, often sitting in a corner and looking very uncomfortable.
 Thankfully, many guinea pigs manage to pass the air gradually after a few days, but it is excruciating and distressing for them and can sometimes be fatal.
 To prevent this from happening repeatedly for individuals prone to this condition, the dried food must be withdrawn completely, and the guinea pig must be fed just on hay, fresh green vegetables and herbage that it will tolerate, and fresh grass.
 This may mean separating the affected piggy for a little while daily if it is part of a pair or group whilst the others eat the dried food.
 The following was written by an owner who had a guinea pig very prone to bloat:

 SONY DSC